razengor/equinoxdesktop/README.md

-# equinoxdesktop
+# EQUINOX - Desktop APP
-Desktop app for the Equinox role-playing game
+## Desktop app for the Equinox role-playing game